 Yeoman Warder John Bawd admitted he had planned the escape of Alice Tankerville “for the love and affection he bore her.”
 Unmoved, the Lieutenant of the Tower ordered Bawd into Little Ease, where he crouched, in growing agony.

 Often the victims ended up in the Tower for religious reasons.
-Anne Askew was tortured and killed for her Protestant beliefs; Edmund Campion for his Catholic ones.
+Anne Askew was for her Protestant beliefs; Edmund Campion for his Catholic ones.
 But the crimes varied.
-“The majority of the prisoners were charged with high treason, but murder, robbery, embezzling the Queen’s plate, and failure to carry out proclamations against state players were among the offenses,” wrote Parry.
+“The majority of the prisoners were charged with high treason, but the taking of life, robbery, embezzling the Queen’s plate, and failure to carry out proclamations against state players were among the offenses,” wrote Parry.

-The monarch did not need to sign off on torture requests, although sometime he or she did.
+The monarch did not need to sign off on these kinds of requests, although sometimes he or she did.
 Elizabeth I personally directed that torture be used on the members of the Babington Conspiracy, a group that plotted to depose her and replace her with Mary Queen of Scots.
 But usually these initiatives went through the Privy Council or tapped the powers of the Star Chamber.
 It is believed that in some cases, permission was never sought at all.